12 Amazing things to do in Paris, especially if it's your first visit

 Once home to French kings and Marie Antoinette, this massive Palace is now a heritage site and national landmark.
 You’ll need an entire day to visit everything inside, including the formal gardens, the famous Hall of Mirrors with sparkling chandeliers and the Queen’s Hamlet built for Marie Antoinette.

-The Palace of Versailles is about 19 kilometres west of Paris and easy to reach by train.
-The Versailles Chateau Rive Gauche station is the closest to the Palace, accessible from the centre of Paris along Line C of the RER regional train system.
+The Palace of Versailles is approximately 19 kilometres west of Paris and easily accessible by train.
+The Versailles Château Rive Gauche station is the closest to the Palace, accessible from the centre of Paris along Line C of the RER regional train system.
 Buy a return ticket so you don’t need to wait in long lines at the station.

 If you’re looking for royal-worthy accommodations, you can spend the night on the grounds at Airelles Château de Versailles, Le Grand Contrôle.
-Guests receive exclusive access to various sites in Versailles, including private evening and morning tours to areas typically closed off and unlimited access to the grounds.
+Guests receive exclusive access to various sites in Versailles, including private evening and morning tours to areas typically closed to the public and unlimited access to the grounds.
 The stay comes with a hefty price tag but includes a personal butler, daily afternoon tea and admission to Valmont Spa.

 Catacombes de Paris